If you want the whole bed to yourself, but you don't know how to convince your cat, don’t worry! You’ve come to the right place.

 Choosing the perfect bed

 Make sure the cat-bed is comfortable and makes your cat feel nice and cozy.
 After all, you want it to be better than your bed!
 One of my favorites is the cat ball cat bed that forms a little cubby for your cat to call home.
-You can see it here on Amazon.
+You can see them here on Amazon.
 But if your cat loves to knead then check out this fuzzy cat bed from 4claws.
-If your cat loves making biscuits there’s a chance they won’t be able to resist this bed!
+If your cat loves making biscuits there's a chance they won't be able to resist this bed!

 If your cat loves sleeping beneath your duvet covers, or in closed spaces, choose a hooded bed or one with high sides to make it feel protected